simplepie/.github.bak/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Other Issue Type
-about: Describe this issue template's purpose here.
+about: Other types of issues should use this form.
 title: "[???] "
 labels: question
 assignees: ''